 Portraits of Stanisław Lem – Image Gallery

 Of course, Lem wouldn’t be himself if he didn’t delve into the the ethical dilemmas of ruling over, or playing with, the lives of little people:

-Lem certainly didn’t predict Futurama but he was a key inspiration behind this one of the greatest TV cartoon series of the early 21st century (which actually takes place in the 31st century).
+Lem certainly didn’t predict Futurama, but he was a key inspiration behind it – one of the greatest TV cartoon series of the early 21st century (which actually takes place in the 31st century).
 As David X. Cohen, the show’s creator, explains: